Robbie Grossman Player Props: Rangers vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers' 4.42 team ERA ranks 20th across all MLB pitching staffs.
+- The Dodgers have the 20th-ranked team ERA among all league pitching staffs (4.43).

-- His last appearance came on Saturday against the New York Mets, when the right-hander tossed five innings, surrendering one earned run while allowing two hits.
+- His last appearance was on Sunday against the New York Mets, when the righty went 4 2/3 innings, surrendering one earned run while giving up three hits.

-- The 29-year-old has an ERA of 3.72, with 7.1 strikeouts per nine innings, in 14 games this season.
-Opponents have a .196 batting average against him.
+- The 24-year-old has an ERA of 4.25, with 8.7 strikeouts per nine innings, in nine games this season.
+Opponents are batting .228 against him.

 © 2023 Data Skrive.
 All rights reserved.